-Make a conservation plan

 Once selected for the program, your NRCS representative will work with you to develop a five-year conservation stewardship plan and contract specifying your annual payment and the additional conservation enhancements you will be undertaking.
 Once finished and reviewed, sign the contract!

-Carry out the plan

 Implement the enhancements in your plan during whatever year is specified in the plan.

-Do the Reporting

 Complete the reporting requirements listed on each enhancement description.
 Your NRCS representative will provide you with a printout of the "job sheet" for each enhancement in your plan, and you can find them online here.

-Get the money

 Your annual payment for active management of ongoing conservation will be paid each October.
 Newly adopted conservation payments will be made once an enhancement, practice, or bundle is certified by a NRCS representative who will then process the payment.